ArticlesLinux

 Mint, or mainly mentioned as "Linux Mint", is a distribution derived from Ubuntu's LTS version.
 The focus is clearly on the desktop and features multiple desktop types: Cinnamon, Mate, XFCE.

 As its parent Ubuntu and grand-parent Debian, Mint is a DEB based Linux distribution.
 In the background the Ubuntu repositories are used for software installation and additional Mint repositories provide the special packages for Mint itself.
+Although Linux Mint uses Ubuntu LTS in the background, support for Ubuntu snap packages is disabled (by default).

 Linux Mint follows the release cycle of Ubuntu LTS and releases new versions based on the next Ubuntu LTS version.